fieldtrip/website/faq/coordsys.md

 ## Details of the NIfTI coordinate system

 The **NIfTI** format has been adapted from the Analyze 7.5 format (see [this page](http://nifti.nimh.nih.gov/) for more information).
-It allows two coordinate systems: one related to the scanner coordinate system (qform) and one related to a standard coordinate system (sform) such as MNI or Talairach-Tournoux (see below).
-The default scanner coordinate system is defined as
+It supports two methods to specify the coordinate systems: one related to the scanner coordinate system (qform) and one related to a standard coordinate system (sform).
+Technically both can be used interchangeably.
+Depending on the `qform_code` or `sform_code`, the origin of the coordinate system corresponds (1) to the scanner origin, (2) is arbitrary, or (3,4) is aligned with AC according to the MNI or Talairach-Tournoux coordinate systems.
+The default orientation of the coordinate system axes is rotated 180 degrees compared to DICOM and corresponds to

-- The origin is at the scanner origin, which is the center of the gradient coil
 - The x-axis increases from left to right
 - The y-axis increases from posterior to anterior
 - The z-axis increases from inferior to superior

-Note that this coordinate system applies when images are not registered to a standard space; if they are, the coordinate system of the relevant standard space applies (e.g. MNI or Talairach-Tournoux).
 See also [here](https://brainder.org/2012/09/23/the-nifti-file-format/) (search for "Orientation information").
+In case the `qform_code` or `sform_code` is 2, the coordinates are aligned to another file, or to the “truth” (with an arbitrary coordinate center).
+In that case the assumption that the orientation of the world coordinate system is RAS may not hold.

+Various software implementations that write NIfTI files are inconsistent with assigning the `qform_code` and/or `sform_code`, hence you should be cautious with the interpretation of the coordinate system.

 ## Details on the Paxinos-Franklin mouse coordinate system